 “The authorities at the airport at Frankfurt have also found some new species … fish species which have not previously entered the food chain, [species] that have not previously been commercialised” (5).

 It is not only commonly bought and sold fish and fish products which are mislabelled.
 In May 2013 reports emerged that King’s Fine Foods, a company which supplies both Harrods of London and Fortnum & Mason (who are the official Grocer to the Queen), were under investigation by Richmond Council for allegedly selling mislabelled caviar.
 Random DNA tests had supposedly revealed that some of the caviar supplied by the company which was supposedly from the stellate sturgeon (Acipenser stellatus) were actually from the small sturgeon species commonly known as sterlet (Acipenser ruthenus).
-The price difference of caviar made from the the two species is vast, with stellate sturgeon caviar selling for up to £1300 per kilogram, but sterlet sturgeon caviar fetching prices much lower than that.
-King’s Fine Foods were reported to have removed all potentially affected products from sale and sent all of their other caviar products for DNA testing to check exactly which species of sturgeon it came from (6).
+The price difference of caviar made from the the two species is vast, with stellate sturgeon caviar selling for up to £1300 per kilogram, but sterlet sturgeon caviar fetching much lower prices.
+King’s Fine Foods were reported to have removed all potentially incorrectly labelled products from sale and sent all of their other caviar products for DNA testing to check exactly which species of sturgeon it came from (6).

 What Can Be Done?